-Campbeltown used to be known as the Whisky Capital of the world with well over 36 working distilleries in and around the area.
-Today is a very different story however, with only three remaining in production… Glen Scotia, Glengyle and Springbank.
-The best known of these is the latter.
-Springbank produce three brands of Single Malt – Springbank, which is lightly peated, Hazelburn, unpeated and triple distilled and Longrow, a heavily peated expression.
+Campbeltown was once known as the Whisky Capital of the world, with more than 30 working distilleries in the area.
+Today is a very different story however, with only three still in production… Glen Scotia, Glengyle and Springbank.
+The best known is the latter – Springbank produces three brands of Single Malt – Springbank, which is lightly peated, Hazelburn, unpeated and triple distilled and Longrow, a heavily peated expression.
 The distillery is situated right in the heart of the town and dates from around 1828.

-As well as Springbank, J & A Mitchell also own Glengyle Distillery and the well known independent bottler, Wm Cadenheads.
-As a result of this, there are casks from multiple Distilleries resting in their warehouses.
-This seemed an opportunity too good to miss so we followed up our tour with a Cadenheads Warehouse Tasting hosted by Mark Watt himself, the man responsible for selecting and bottling these casks.
-What followed was one of the best experiences I’ve had while visiting a Distillery.
-We were treated to a diverse range of drams as varied as Aultmore, Auchentoshan, Glenlivet, Highland Park and Bowmore – not to mention a 42 year old Inch Murrin from Loch Lomond Distillery.
-Quite a nice way to spend an afternoon I have to say!
+In addition to Springbank, J & A Mitchell own Glengyle distillery next door as well as independent bottler, Wm.
+Cadenhead’s.
+As a result, there are casks from multiple distilleries resting in the dunnage warehouses onsite.
+This seemed an opportunity too good to miss so I followed up my tour with a Cadenhead’s Warehouse Tasting hosted by Mark Watt himself, the man responsible for selecting and bottling the whisky.
+What followed was one of the best experiences I’ve had at a distillery where I was treated to a diverse range of drams as varied as Aultmore, Auchentoshan, Glenlivet, Highland Park and Bowmore – not to mention a 42 year old Inchmurrin from Loch Lomond Distillery.

-Normally when I write up a distillery visit I review the whisky I bought on the day but on this occasion I bought a Cadenhead’s bottling of Tamdhu which I’d like to save for later.
-Fortunately though, I have a bottle of Springbank’s 12 year old Cask Strength on hand ready to be popped open and reviewed.
+Normally when I write up a distillery visit I review the whisky I bought on the day, but on this particular occasion I picked up a Cadenhead’s bottling of Tamdhu which I will review at a later date.
+Fortunately though, I have a bottle of Springbank’s 12 year old Cask Strength release on hand, ready and waiting to be popped open.

-The 12 Year Old is an annual batch release, bottled at Cask Strength.
-It’s blended from ex Sherry and ex Bourbon Casks and with Sherry making up the majority there should be some big flavours going on here.
-On the nose I get Burnt Toffee, Raisins & Sultanas, Cocoa and subtle Peat Smoke while it arrives on the palate in a burst of fruits: Raisins & Sultanas again, Cherry, Orange and Lemon, then there’s Honey, Toffee and Brown Sugar with Peat Smoke and Dark Chocolate.
+Springbank’s 12 Year Old is an annual batch release, bottled at Cask Strength.
+It’s blended from ex Sherry and ex Bourbon Casks and with Sherry making up the majority, we should expect some big flavours to be contained within.
+On the nose there’s Burnt Toffee, Raisins & Sultanas, Cocoa and subtle Peat Smoke while it arrives on the palate in a burst of fruits: Raisins & Sultanas again, Cherry, Orange and Lemon, then there’s Honey, Toffee and Brown Sugar with Peat Smoke and Dark Chocolate.

-Smell: 18.5 / 20.
-Very attractive, the combination of Sherry fruit notes and subtle, coastal peat smoke is a winner.
+Smell: Very attractive, the combination of Sherry fruit notes and subtle, coastal peat smoke is a sure winner.